1052445594/SC_UEE/README.md

 If the contract can receive ether but cannot transfer it by itself, it is vulnerable to FE.

-**For the purpose of protection for smart contracts, the dataset can be available after request.**
+**For the purpose of protection for smart contracts, the dataset can be available after request.**You can apply via the following link: https://zenodo.org/record/7606610#.Y98eKMTgRap